 The six participating public research universities have completed a one-year research phase, which included collecting historical data, administering surveys, and conducting focus groups with faculty, staff, and students.
 The research results identify friction points affecting student experience, including students’ sense of belonging, institutional trust, or growth mindset of faculty.
 These results are being used to design practices that improve student outcomes.

-Over the coming two years, the SEP will engage faculty and administrators to make improvements to introductory STEM gateway courses.
+The SEP engages faculty and administrators to make improvements to introductory STEM gateway courses.
 Campuses will use a continuous improvement approach to introduce changes that foster student experience and result in greater engagement and achievement within rigorous learning environments.
 This includes improvements to the classroom experience, design of academic and social supports, the virtual and physical environment, and broader practices and policies supporting equity.

 The cohort is dedicated to developing and elevating new tools, resources, and practices that enable colleges to create opportunities for every student to fully engage and succeed in college and contribute to the future of their academic fields.